gwaldron/osgearth/docs/source/faq.rst

 	1. Create your own GitHub account and log in.
 	2. Clone the osgEarth repo.
 	3. Work from your clone.
-Update it from the main repository peridocially.
+Sync it to the main repository peridocially to get the latest changes.

 **How do I submit changes to osgEarth?**

-	We accept contributions and bug fixes through GitHub's *pull request* mechanism.
+	We accept contributions and bug fixes through GitHub's `Pull Request`_ mechanism.

-	First you need your own GitHub account and a clone of the repo (see above).
+	First you need your own GitHub account and a fork of the repo (see above).
 Next, follow these guidelines:

 	1. Create a *branch* in which to make your changes.